andrius-desceras/British-Bulldogs/README.md

 --------------------------------------
 Instructions for server setup:

-1. Clone repositry to where you have access to.
+1. Clone repository to where you have access to.

 2. Locate GameConfig.js and change 'host' and 'port' to the desired values.